Fields of the Nephilim: Reunion and Fallen (1998–2002)

-Mourning Sun and Ceromonies (2005–2008)
+Mourning Sun and Ceromonies (2005–2014)

 Fifteen years after Elizium, McCoy released Mourning Sun, his fourth full-length studio album under the name Fields of the Nephilim.
 The album had seven original songs, with a cover version of Zager and Evans's "In the Year 2525" included as a bonus track on the first 5,000 copies.

-In interviews following the release of the album Mourning Sun, McCoy mentions collaborating with ghost musicians but only John "Capachino" Carter is officially credited on the album.
+In interviews following the release of the album Mourning Sun, McCoy mentioned collaborating with ghost musicians, but only John "Capachino" Carter is officially credited on the album.

-In 2006, some European venues announced a tour was to take place, although this was never officially confirmed.
+In 2006, some European venues announced that a tour was to take place, although this was never officially confirmed.
 In spite of high ticket sales, none of the gigs occurred.
-Through the band's official website, McCoy emphasised that he had at not confirmed these dates with promoters or venues, and reiterated that people should not buy tickets for such events until official announcements through the band's website that such live performances were to go ahead.
+Through the band's official website, McCoy emphasized that he had not confirmed these dates with promoters or venues, and reiterated that people should not buy tickets for such events until official announcements through the band's website confirmed that such live performances were to go ahead.

 In May 2007, McCoy performed as Fields of the Nephilim for the first time in seven years, at the London Astoria.
-According to the band's website, the event was filmed by video director Richard Stanley, who had directed videos for the original band's singles: however, due to quality issues with the audio recording & filming it was abandoned.
+According to the band's website, the event was filmed by video director Richard Stanley, who had directed videos for the original band's singles; however, due to quality issues with the audio recording and filming, it was abandoned.

-Ceromonies was the culmination of a two night event sponsored by Metal Hammer magazine in which the band played material spanning the band's career.
-Performed at London's O2 Shepherds Bush Empire the band performed to sell-out crowds.
-The 'Ceromonies' line-up for this event that featured on the live album and DVD was McCoy, Carter, King, Edwards and Newell.
-Highlights of this period included the band's biggest ever headline show to date at the 2008 M'era Luna Festival, where the 'Ceromonies' line-up performed in front of over 23,000 people.
-The rapturous encore from this show, "Last Exit for the Lost", was also included on Ceromonies.
+Ceromonies was the culmination of a two-night event sponsored by Metal Hammer magazine in which the band played material spanning their career.
+Performed at London's O2 Shepherds Bush Empire, the band performed to sell-out crowds.
+The 'Ceromonies' line-up for this event that featured on the live album and DVD was McCoy, Carter, King, Edwards, and Newell.
+Highlights of this period included the band's biggest-ever headline show to date at the 2008 M'era Luna Festival, where the 'Ceromonies' line-up performed in front of over 23,000 people.
+The rapturous encore from this show, "Last Exit for the Lost," was also included on Ceromonies.

 In June 2008, a DVD entitled Live in Düsseldorf 1991 was released.
 Sacred Symphony released the DVD and double CD box set as well as a double LP vinyl version of Ceromonies (Ad Mortem Ad Vitam) on 16 April 2012, consisting of recordings and footage from the two concerts.
 The vinyl version does not come with the live DVD.
-It was also released as a Collectible box set coming in a wooden box with the Ceromonies logo and title branded on the wooden lid.
+It was also released as a collectible box set coming in a wooden box with the Ceromonies logo and title branded on the wooden lid.

-Since 2008, McCoy and band have performed every year under the name Fields of the Nephilim at venues and festivals across Europe.